Today I’m sharing a guest post with you by Allie, a blogger over at Zippy Home Life.

 My last example of how minimalism made me more intentional with our money has to do with hobbies.
 Hobbies are a great way to pass the time, but the cost of supplies and parts for some hobbies can really add up!

 My Husband’s Hobbies

 He also began a system of “one-in, one-out”.
 So he decided that for each new car or part he purchased, he’d sell another one in it’s place.
 This drastically reduced the amount of clutter he had.
-Not only that, but his new parts or cars were basically paying for themselves since he would sell the old one before purchasing new!
+Not only that but his new parts or cars were basically paying for themselves since he would sell the old ones before purchasing new ones!

 My Own Hobbies

 And because minimalism made me more intentional with our money, I was able to cut back on the paper-crafting items I had been purchasing and accumulated.
-I used to scrapbook, make homemade cards, and do other paper crafts.
-It is very easy to accumulate a large amount of supplies when doing these sorts of crafts!
+I used to scrapbook, make homemade cards, and do other papercrafts.
+It is very easy to accumulate a large number of supplies when doing these sorts of crafts!

 At one point, we had moved from a house to an apartment and then back to a house.
 I realized that lugging all of these things around when I wasn’t actively paper-crafting anymore was sort of pointless.
-So I donated a lot of the supplies I had, but not everything.
+So I donated a lot of my supplies, but not everything.
 I did keep some of the items that I thought would come in handy in the future.

 Either way, I’m no longer hanging onto crafting supplies for a hobby that I no longer partake in.
 This is a freeing feeling in and of itself!

-Really, reevaluating our hobbies helped us saved time and money, as well as reduced that overwhelming feeling of being surrounding by so much “stuff”.
+Really, reevaluating our hobbies helped us save time and money, as well as reduce that overwhelming feeling of being surrounded by so much “stuff”.